alphasldiallo/alphasldiallo.github.io/_posts/2017-09-12-dynamic-time-warping-algorithm-for-trajectories-similarity.md

 ---
-title: Dynamic Time Warping Algorithm for trajectories similarity
+title: "[Draft] Dynamic Time Warping Algorithm for trajectories similarity"
 layout: post
 date: '2020-05-05 16:00:00'
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it